harshadaYCSM/react-routes-transition-example/README.md

 ## Customizing Transitions

-The transitions are defined in the CSS file located at \`src/styles/transitions.css\`.
-You can customize the animations by modifying the CSS classes.
+The transitions are defined in the hook `useTransitionStyles` which can be customized as per ypour requirements.

 ## Contributing

 If you would like to contribute to this project, please fork the repository and submit a pull request.
 Contributions are welcome!

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments